Special Events / Benefits

 Join the Annual Poetry Walk Across the Brooklyn Bridge

-The walk concludes in Brooklyn at sunset with a reading of Walt Whitman’s “Crossing Brooklyn Ferry” and is followed by a celebratory dinner and more readings at Bubby’s Brooklyn.
+The walk concludes in Brooklyn at sunset with a reading of Walt Whitman’s “Crossing Brooklyn Ferry” and is followed by a celebratory dinner and more readings.
 We are often treated to an appearance and additional reading by actor and longtime Poets House supporter Bill Murray.
-The Bridgewalk was inspired by our co-founder Elizabeth Kray, who, many years ago, had chartered a ferry to celebrate the Brooklyn Bridge with Galway Kinnell reading “Crossing Brooklyn Ferry.”
+The "Bridgewalk" was inspired by our co-founder Elizabeth Kray, who, many years ago, had chartered a ferry to celebrate the Brooklyn Bridge with Galway Kinnell reading “Crossing Brooklyn Ferry.”
 Many years later Poets House developed the idea into a walk and fundraiser.

-Our new Fall Benefit is a way to intimately experience great poetry and food with once-in-a-lifetime performances.
-Each year’s Fall benefit is different, but always takes place around exquisite food and wine.
+Poets House benefits are a way to intimately experience great poetry and food with once-in-a-lifetime performances.
+Each year’s benefit is different, but always takes place around exquisite food and wine.
 It is an opportunity to gather with other poetry lovers in a unique environment created just for the occasion.
 The 2011 Fall Benefit was held at the Bouley Test Kitchen, featuring the unsurpassed cuisine of David Bouley.

 Poets House Members’ Sleepover: Root of a Dream